IoT Demos: iBeacon, Arduino, Raspberry Pi, MQTT

 Each of our interns spent the summer working on different projects, all building tangible tutorials, PubNub demos, and applications that uniquely utilized PubNub.
 From iBeacon to MQTT to Arduino to Self-Destructing Chat, our interns built some pretty amazing apps and integrations this summer.

-Check out some highlights of our intern’s PubNub demos below (and keep an eye out for some upcoming demos as well):
+Check out some highlights of our intern’s PubNub demos below:

 Bhavana